DeNetPRO/Node/readme.md

-# DeNet Node
+# DeNet Node -

-DeNet-Node is a CLI application that grants access to your devices unused space for reward.
+A CLI application that helps to share your unused storage capacity for reward.

+## Distributed binary usage

+# Importing existing Ethereum wallet for using it as your account

 ## Build
 go build -ldflags "-s -w" -o DeNet-Node